-Table 2 presents corresponding median regression analysis for aggregate behavior in Drive $1.^{28}$ We regress v_1 on R and whether the allocation decision is immediate.
-Column (1) echoes the findings from Figure 3, Panel A, demonstrating that vaccinators allocated significantly fewer vaccinations to v_1 as R increases and when the allocation decision is immediate.
-In our Full Sample, vaccinators assigned to Immediate choice allocate a median of 2.00 (s.e. = 1.13) fewer vaccinations to v_1 than those assigned to Advance choice.
+nators who provided allocations in Drive 1.
+In Panel B we focus only on our Tailoring Sample of 281 vaccinators, trimming 57 vaccinators with extreme allocation behavior that would imply individual discount factors from equation (3) outside of the range of [0.75, 1.5].
+Two features of Figure 3 are notable.
+First, subjects appear to respond to the between-subject variation in interest rate.
+As the value R increases, vaccinations allocated to $v_1$ count relatively less towards reaching the two-day target of V = 300.
+Vaccinators respond to this changing incentive by reducing their allocation of $v_1$ .
+Second, there is a tendency of present bias.
+Vaccinators appear to allocate fewer vaccinations to $v_1$ when making Immediate choice.
+Table 2 presents corresponding median regression analysis for aggregate behavior in Drive $1.^{30}$ We regress $v_1$ on R and whether the allocation decision is immediate.
+Column (1) echoes the findings from Figure 3, Panel A: in our Full Sample, vaccinators assigned to Immediate choice allocate a median of 2.00 (s.e. = 1.13) fewer vaccinations to $v_1$ than those assigned to Advance choice.
 Similar patterns are observed in column (2), focusing only on our Tailoring Sample.
-Vaccinators in the Tailoring Sample allocate a median of 3 fewer vaccinations to v_1 when making immediate choice.
-As discussed in Section 2.4.2 above, 11 vaccinators attrited from the sample in the immediate choice condition in Drive 1.
-Bounding the effect of being assigned to the immediate choice condition on v_1 allocations using the method of Lee (2009) provides a lower bound of -3.78 tasks (s.e. = 2.06) and an upper bound of 0.205 (2.06) tasks.
+Vaccinators in the Tailoring Sample allocate a median of 3 fewer vaccinations to $v_1$ when making immediate choice.
+As discussed in Section 2.4.2 above, 11 vaccinators attrited from the sample in the immediate choice condition on $v_1$ allocations using the method of Lee (2009) provides a lower bound of -3.78 tasks (s.e. = 2.06) and an upper bound of 0.205 (2.06) tasks.